rigozu9/Ubuntu-x-Airpod/README.md

 I added the script to startup applications, so I can use the skip song method without any manual work.

+## Work in progress

+- Finding a solution for previous song action.
+- Making it app specific so for example Youtube and Spotify will not overlap with each other.

 ## Requirements

 - Python3